INTRODUCING HERITAGE WIND

 ABOUT HERITAGE WIND

-With support from the Barre community, Heritage Wind could generate about 147 megawatts of clean, homegrown energy.
-Local wind data confirms that the area under consideration is ideal for a project of this size, which would produce enough safe, pollution-free energy to power up to 39,000 New York homes.
+With support from the Barre community, Heritage Wind could generate up to 185 megawatts of clean, homegrown energy.
+Local wind data confirms that the area under consideration is ideal for a project of this size, which would produce enough safe, pollution-free energy to power about 45,000 homes.

 AN ECONOMIC OPPORTUNITY FOR ORLEANS COUNTY

 Developed and constructed with private capital, the project is expected to enter a Payment in Lieu of Taxes (PILOT) agreement with the local tax jurisdictions and a Host Community Agreement (HCA) with the town.
-These payments to the taxing jurisdictions for a 147 MW project are projected to total over $1.5 million per year.
+These payments to the taxing jurisdictions for an approximately 150-185 MW project are projected to total over $1.5 million per year.

 Landowners with wind facilities on their property would receive annual lease payments.
 These payments would continue over the projected 30-year lifespan of the wind farm, injecting millions of dollars into the economies of Niagara County and Orleans County to support local merchants, contractors, equipment suppliers, auto dealers, and others.